 Our Guest of Honour, Michael McGrath, EU Commissioner for Democracy, Justice, and Consumer Protection, delivered a compelling keynote and offered insights into the EU and Singapore’s strategies for building a trustworthy digital ecosystem.

-Alibaba Group, The McCarthy Institute at ASU Law, and the SMU Centre for Digital Law convened an international seminar on “Intellectual Property in Trade and Digital Commerce” at SMU.
+Alibaba Group, The McCarthy Institute at ASU Law, and the SMU CDL convened an international seminar on “Intellectual Property in Trade and Digital Commerce” at SMU.
 The event took place in conjunction with IP Week @ SG 2025, whose theme “Ideas to Assets: Innovating in Times of Change” could not have been more timely.
 The seminar brought together thought leaders from academia, industry, and government worldwide to examine the future of IP in an era of rapid technological shifts.

 The largest 4th Computational Legal Studies Workshop 2025 was held at SMU, where leading academics, researchers, and industry practitioners explore how emerging computational techniques such as AI, machine learning, and network science can be applied to the study and practice of law.

-To advance common research priorities under the strategic partnership between ANU and SMU, this global convening brought together leading academics, industry experts, policymakers, and representatives from international organizations to tackle pressing legal and regulatory challenges in the global digital economy.
+To advance common research priorities under the strategic partnership between Australian National University (ANU) and Singapore Management University (SMU), this global convening brought together leading academics, industry experts, policymakers, and representatives from international organizations to tackle pressing legal and regulatory challenges in the global digital economy.

 We were pleased to partner with the Ministry of Law Singapore to co-organise the Online Harms Symposium (25–27 Sept 2023), bringing together global experts, legal professionals, academics, and community leaders to explore solutions for a safer online world.